junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Still nothing happens.

 He looks awkwardly at his fingers.
 "Give it a second.
-Might be warming up."
+Must be warming up."

 "Right," Sam says coldly, snapping *his* fingers.
 And the grace-light in Lucifer's surrounding and his eyes recede.
 The shadow of the wings disappear.

 "What?!
 HOW!"
-Lucifer yells.
+Lucifer yells petulantly.

 Dean grins slightly.
-"You got one thing wrong, Luci," he tells the Devil.
+"You got one thing wrong, Luci," he tells the Devil sweetly.
 "You don't get out.
 You just jump from one cage to another."

 Sam smirks.
 "Crowley said 'Hi!'"

 <br>

-### Act 10
+#### Act 10

+> flashback: INT.
+Needham Asylum - Fall River, Massachusetts (Dean, Sam, Crowley, Nick)
 >
+> Crowley explains to them the whole controlling Lucifer through the Cage spell thing, transfer the control temporarily from himself to Sam

+"We want the same thing here.
+Lucifer in that body, and you got the controller, I assume?"
+Sam was saying to Crowley, back when they were in that Asylum, standing in front of Nick.
+"We'll need to borrow the remote too, if you don't mind."

+"What do you think the control *is*, Moose?
+A TV remote?"
+Crowley mocked.

+Dean and Sam glared at him with the same blank looks.

+Crowley let out an impatient sound.
+"The control is not a *thing* you can borrow.
+It's *me*! *I* get a direct link to this body, this new cage -- tuning the lights up and down, I say go left he can't go right.
+The Devil is going to be just a puppet once he's inside that body."

+#####